 The Investment Manager has implemented a framework to integrate sustainability risks and the promotion of social and environmental characteristics in its investment decisions.
-Although our investment teams may conduct discretionary positive ESG analyses, the binding elements of our strategy fit into one of the two pillars, namely exclusions and active ownership - A and B below:
+Although our investment teams may conduct discretionary positive ESG analyses, the binding elements of our strategy fit into one of the three pillars below, namely exclusions, active ownership, and consideration of principal adverse impacts.

-Pillar A - Exclusions
+1 - Exclusions